komsan-k/CPS/architecture/simplified/README.md

 This section explains the **CPS 5C Architecture** in a **simple way**.
 It is designed for undergraduate and early graduate students studying **Cyber-Physical Systems (CPS), IoT, and Industry 4.0**.

-You do **not** need prior knowledge of standards or advanced control theory to understand this document.

 ---